 Korey Stading, M.S., CCC-SLP

-Korey Stading has worked in the RiteCare Clinic in Omaha for almost 18 years.
+Korey Stading has worked in the RiteCare Clinic in Omaha for more than 18 years.
 She received her bachelor’s degree from the University of Nebraska – Lincoln and her Master’s degree from Texas Christian University.
 She enjoys working in the preschool program and providing literacy intervention to children with Down Syndrome.
 She is an expert in Augmentative and Alternative Communication (AAC) and continues to learn new technologies and communication devices as they become available.

 Korey regularly participates in research studies, some of which have focused on AAC use in childhood apraxia of speech and eye gaze access to AAC devices in children.
 Currently she is conducting a study looking at the benefits of AAC in early intervention with young children with Down Syndrome.
 She is eager to learn and identify ways to best serve the children seen in the clinic.